msgflo/msgflo/site/_documentation/foreign.md

 title: Non-MsgFlo-aware participants
 ---
 MsgFlo can work with existing code that uses a supported message-queues system (AMQP, MQTT).
-Because the code is not MsgFlo-aware, another process needs to send the MsgFlo discovery message on its behalf.
+Because the existing code is not MsgFlo-aware, another process needs to send the MsgFlo discovery message on its behalf.

 For instance if we had a system that takes data on a queue named `process/A/in`,